Curvature regularization for Non-line-of-sight Imaging from Under-sampled Data: Numerical Results

 \section{Numerical Results}

-In this section, we discuss the performance of our dual-domain curvature method on both synthetic and real imaging data.
-We use the accuracy, RMSE, PSNR, and SSIM to evaluate the reconstruction performance.
-The accuracy refers to the foreground/background classification accuracy, which is defined as
+In this section, we discuss the performance of our curvature reconstruction methods on both synthetic and real imaging data by comparing with state-of-the-art methods including the direction methods, i.e., LCT \cite{o2018confocal}, Phasor field \cite{liu2019non} and F-K migration \cite{lindell2019wave}, and iterative methods, i.e., SPIRAL+$\|\cdot\|_1+\mathbb R_+$ (shorted by SPIRAL) \cite{ye2021compressed} and SOCR \cite{liu2021non}.

-where $TP$ and $TN$ are correct foreground(true positives) and correct background(true negatives), $FP$ and $FN$ are excess(false positives) and missing geometry (false negatives).
-After dividing the foreground and background, the depth error of the foreground is calculated by RMSE.
-Both PSNR and SSIM are common evaluation indicators used in image processing.
-Since we want to achieve the purpose of fast reconstruction by quickly collecting information, reconstruction time is also an important evaluation index.
-We will compare the time used for reconstruction by each method.